N0THSA/llm-communicator/README.md

 # llm-communicator
+## WARNING: ONLY SUPPORTS GGML.
+GGUF models are not currently supported but are planned.
 Better version of the LLM Model TUI.
 Yes, it got so bad I had to just rewrite it under a whole seperate name.
 Lots of code borrowed from [this repository.](https://github.com/abetlen/llama-cpp-python/tree/main/examples)